manwar/python-guide/introduction-to-python.md

 Most commonly used modules in **Python** are `calendar`, `math`, `random`.

-The following line returns calendar for the month `Jan 2024`
+The following line returns calendar for the month `Jan 2024`.

       cal = calendar.month(2024, 1)

-Square root of a given number and returns result in floating number
+Square root of a given number and returns result in floating number.

       result = math.sqrt(49) # 7.0